desoul-labs/soulhub-contracts/docs/ERC5727/interfaces/IERC5727Metadata.md

 > ERC5727 Soulbound Token Metadata Interface

-_This extension allows querying the metadata of soulbound tokens._
+_This extension allows querying the metadata of soulbound tokens. interfaceId = 0xba3e1a9d_

 ## Methods